 The purpose of the Stand-Down is to raise awareness of amputation hazards in Arkansas.
-For the past several years, machine guarding has remained the most frequently cited violation by the OSHA Little Rock Area Office.
+For the past several years, machine guarding has remained the most frequently cited violation by the OSHA Little Rock Area Office, Arkansas Department of Labor Consultation Program, and The University of Texas at Arlington OSHA Education Center.
 Since the implementation of the OSHA Recordkeeping Rule modifications on January 1, 2015, requiring employers to report to OSHA within 24 hours of any amputations in the workplace, the Area Office has received an influx of reported amputations throughout the state.

-Arkansas was the first state in the country to sponsor an Amputation Prevention Stand-Down and anticipates reaching more than 10,000 workers in over 20 individual Stand-Downs.
-We have seen great success from this event in the past two years with a large number of companies participating.
-The 2015 and 2016 Arkansas Amputation Prevention stand-downs drew over 25,000 participants in 16 different states and 2 foreign countries.
+Arkansas was the first state in the nation to sponsor an Amputation Prevention Stand-Down and anticipates reaching more than 10,000 workers in over 20 individual organizational Stand-Downs.
+We have seen great success from this event over the past three years with a large number of companies participating.
+The 2015 and 2016 Arkansas Amputation Prevention stand-downs drew more than 25,000 participants in 16 different states and 2 foreign countries.